 Participants completed a 3-session baseline assessment (together comprising timepoint T1) at the age of 10.9-13.0 at the time of the first session.
-All 227 completed the first session; of the 215 who completed the second session, 83.3% did so within 2 months of the first session and of the 183 who completed the third session, 79.23% did so within 3 months of the first session.
-At the first session, recruited children and their parents provided survey data on demographics, home environment, and the child’s psychological symptomatology.
-Over the 3 sessions, the children additionally underwent behavioral tasks and structural and functional MRI assessments to capture emotional, cognitive, and developmental characteristics at the brink of adolescence.
+Recruited children and their parents provided survey data on demographics, the home environment, experiences of adversity, and the child’s symptoms of mental health problems.The children additionally completed behavioral tasks and structural and functional MRI assessments to assess a range of emotional, cognitive, and social processes.
 Child and parent survey measures, behavioral tasks, and components of the MRI assessment conducted at each T1 session are summarized in Table A.1 in the Appendix.

-At T2, approximately 2 years after T1, a follow-up psychological assessment was conducted.
-Of the original 227, 14 participants did not provide follow-up data.
-Data from T1 and T2, along with select early childhood covariates measured on the primary cohort, will be utilized in this analysis to elucidate whether objectively measured candidate mediators of the effects of threat and deprivation on adolescent psychopathology are empirically discernable.
+At T2, approximately 2 years after T1, a follow-up mental health assessment was conducted.
+Of the original 227, 93.8% (N=213) provided follow-up data.
+Data from T1 and T2, along with select covariates assessed in early childhood covariates, will be utilized in this analysis to elucidate whether objectively measured candidate mediators of the associations of threat and deprivation with adolescent psychopathology are empirically discernable.

+Do we have a mediation analyses with exposure or baseline measured at the same time point, or do you use the age 3 data for this?

 Key constructs:

-Deprivation and threat exposures:
+Deprivation and threat experiences:

 The continuous deprivation measure comprises domains of cognitive, emotional, and physical deprivation.
-Cognitive deprivation is measured using maternal responses on the Home Observation Measurement of the Environment-Short Form (HOME-SF) instrument.20 It is the count of cognitive stimulation items on the HOME-SF (including the presence of learning materials in the home, the child’s engagement with activities outside the home, the degree of parent-child interaction, and parental scaffolding of the child learning), reverse-scored so higher scores reflect greater cognitive deprivation.
+Cognitive deprivation is measured using maternal responses on the Home Observation Measurement of the Environment-Short Form (HOME-SF) instrument,20 which includes a count of cognitive stimulation items (including the presence of learning materials in the home, the child’s engagement with activities outside the home, the degree of parent-child interaction, and parental scaffolding of child learning), reverse-scored so higher scores reflect greater cognitive deprivation.
 Emotional deprivation is a standardized composite of scores on emotional neglect subscales of the Childhood Experiences of Care and Abuse Interview (CECA) and Multidimensional Neglectful Behavior Scale (MNBS).21,22 Lastly, physical deprivation is the standardized composite of food insecurity, measured by a 4-item household food insecurity scale, and physical neglect subscales of MNBS and the Childhood Trauma Questionnaire (CTQ).22,23 The continuous overall deprivation metric is the average of cognitive, emotional, and physical deprivation composites.

-The continuous threat exposure variable is an average of (a) the count of distinct types of violence experienced (b) the standardized frequency of violence and (c) the standardized composite of physical and sexual abuse severity.
-A participating child could endorse up to 5 types of violence exposure, captured by CECA and the UCLA PTSD Reactions Index: physical abuse, sexual abuse, domestic violence, witnessing a violent crime or being a victim of a violent crime.21,24 Frequency of violence exposure was measured by the Violence Exposure Scale for Children-Revised instrument (VEX-R).25 Severity of violent exposures was measured by the physical and sexual abuse subscales of the CTQ.23
+The continuous threat exposure variable is an average of (a) the count of distinct types of violence experienced (b) the standardized frequency of exposure to different forms of violence and (c) the standardized composite of physical and sexual abuse severity.
+A participating child could endorse up to 5 types of violence exposure, captured by CECA and the UCLA PTSD Reactions Index: physical abuse, sexual abuse, domestic violence, witnessing a violent crime or being a victim of a violent crime.21,24 Frequency of witnessing or experiencing violence was measured by the Violence Exposure Scale for Children-Revised interview (VEX-R).25 Severity of violent exposures was measured by the physical and sexual abuse subscales of the CTQ.23

 Higher values on the deprivation and threat measures convey greater levels of exposure.
 Algorithms used to construct the deprivation and threat measures have been detailed in a pre-registration found here: https://osf.io/6yf4p/.